 4. Read Bilingual Books with Them

 Reading books is the most powerful way to gain new vocabulary and language understanding.
 Your child will focus on a few things: the pictures, your voice, your emotion, and the words they see on the page.
 This creates an ideal situation for acquiring new vocabulary and connecting new words to images and emotions.
+This step can be difficult if you do not speak Spanish.
+It is extremely difficult to teach a language that you don’t know and understand.
+Incorrect pronunciation can be detrimental to learning progress.
+If you do not speak the language, purchase programs that include read-aloud audio.
+This will allow your toddler to hear the words with the correct pronunciation.

 Check Out: BookLingual – specially designed bilingual eBooks with talking audio included for pronunciation help.
 Language Lizard – offering a large selection of bilingual books for purchase.
 Amazon – offering a ton of children’s Spanish and bilingual books.